 In a pandemic, it’s vital for vaccine researchers to coordinate their activities, so their work can add up to more than the sum of its parts.
-The search for a Covid-19 vaccine requires international cooperation for conducting clinical trials and sharing data.
+The search for a Covid-19 vaccine has involved extensive international cooperation in conducting clinical trials, as well as in sharing the data.

-By harmonising their approaches, trial designs and data collected, researchers can contribute to the same large trials all over the world – results can be compared between sites and the data can be aggregated into one big study.
+By harmonising their approaches, trial designs and data collected, researchers can contribute to the same large trials all over the world; results can be compared between sites and the data can be aggregated into much larger studies.

 5. Trustworthy and engaged with the public

 Early public and community engagement is vital to ensure successful recruitment of participants, keep trials on track, and develop trust to support wider uptake of vaccines that are available.
 In the case of Covid-19, social media engagement has been key to recruiting sufficient participants within a very short timeframe.

-Making sure that participants and their communities are engaged with and have a good experience during a trial is important to make sure that they keep supporting it.
+Making sure that participants and their communities are engaged with and have a good experience during a trial is also important to ensure they keep supporting it.
 If participants drop out, this can delay the trial, or make it harder to base informed decisions on the results.

 And wider public trust in clinical trials is essential if people are going to be willing to receive a new vaccine once it has been made available.
 As the different vaccine types are rolled out to the wider population, and more vaccines are approved, it is vital that data about its safety and effectiveness continues to be shared.